pypsa-meets-earth/pypsa-distribution/README.md

 ## Installation

+0. **For Windows users**.
+Please, that windows is supported using WSL (Windows Subsystem Linux), due [Issue 392 Snakamake](https://github.com/snakemake/snakemake/issues/392)
+   Windows users may install the WSL as discussed in [this link](https://code.visualstudio.com/docs/remote/wsl), also including the setup of Visual Studio Code.

 1. Open your terminal at a location where you want to install pypsa-earth.
 Type the following in your terminal to download the package from GitHub:

    ```bash